louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 Pediatric hydrocele (PH) is a curable pathology which can lead to early treatment and complete removal of complications following on-time diagnosis by an experienced delivery team.
 Untreated hydrocele can eventually lead to infertility.
 Currently, there are no single global statistics available regarding the prevalence of pediatric hydrocele; thus, it seems that presentation of a valid report in this regard causes the awareness of medical staff and health policymakers.
 This study was designed to present the global prevalence of PH in two groups of infants and children.
 The results of this meta-analysis study (statistical population of 349,558 cases) showed that the global prevalence of this disease in infants and children is 1 per 1000 and 3.4 per 1000, respectively.
 The findings showed that by the age (from infancy to childhood), the rate of pediatric hydrocele increases.
 This finding represented late or no diagnosis of PH pathology during labor or a few days post-labor.
 It is also suggested that multiple environmental factors can lead to the occurrence of PH in the post-infant period.

 Provision of health solutions for early diagnosis of PH pathology seems a critical approach.
 Hydrocele in infants is a benign condition commonly disappears with no treatment.
 However, in persistent cases beyond infancy, careful screening is essential to determine the need for surgical intervention.
-The exact report of hydrocele’s prevalence and ongoing management strategies emphasizes the importance of pediatric surveillance in early childhood health care.
+The exact report of hydrocele's prevalence and ongoing management strategies emphasizes the importance of pediatric surveillance in early childhood health care.
 The studies conducted by Osifo and Osaigbovo and Imaizumi et al. provided important insights regarding the prevalence and special characteristics of hydrocele in infants, albeit from different geographical and clinical contexts.
-Osifo and Osaigbovo in a study entitled “Congenital hydrocele: prevalence and outcome among male children who underwent neonatal circumcision in Benin City, Nigeria” found that among 2,715 male neonates circumcised, 4.7% were diagnosed with hydrocele.
+Osifo and Osaigbovo in a study entitled "Congenital hydrocele: prevalence and outcome among male children who underwent neonatal circumcision in Benin City, Nigeria" found that among 2,715 male neonates circumcised, 4.7% were diagnosed with hydrocele.
 This study highlighted that 83.4% of the diagnosed cases resolved spontaneously by the age of 18 months, with peak resolution occurring between 4–6 months.

 ---